 The amounts paid for room and board provide a shared room and a meal plan.
 Single occupancy rooms may be available at an additional cost.
 All students living in campus housing must participate in the food service program of the University.
 Meal service is not available during the Fall Break, Thanksgiving Break, Christmas Break, Spring Break, and Easter Break, and other campus recesses.
-Students living off campus may purchase individual meals or a commuter meal plan through the food service program.
+Students living off campus may purchase individual meals or a commuter meal plan through the food service program or by informing the Director of Student Services.